 1) How do all the living things that trees bring with them (pests, pest natural enemies, flowering plants/weeds, plant disease) impact yield of the arable crop growing next to trees?
 Specifically, how do they impact arable yield stability to biotic stress such as pest or disease attacks.
 There has been loads of field work on this issue but basically no modelling work due to the difficulties in constructing models in this area.
 There has also been a lot of modelling and field work on biophysical competition between trees and crop (competition for light, nutrients , water).
 This is basically the first model to address how trees interact with crops from a biotic perspective.

 2) Second issue is accessibility of system modelling to farmers and landowners.
 Despite all the progress that has been in computation and modelling, anyone who wants a custom model of their agricultural system still needs a team of researchers and a lot of data to do this.
-This paper outlines a procedure called GBRNM based on Boolean network modelling that simplifies the process of producing custom models of agricultural system.
-There are two main innovations that simplify the process.
+This paper outlines a procedure called GBRNM based on Boolean network modelling that simplifies the process through two main innovations.
 Firstly, components of the system can only be described in one of two states: high or low, good or bad etc. Secondly expert opinion can be used to parameterise the model along with any other data is available.
-This very simple modelling framework makes it relatively straightforward for anyone who can write a simple programme to create custom model of an agricultural system.
+This very simple modelling framework makes it relatively straightforward for anyone who can write a simple programme to create a custom model of an agricultural system.

 Findings: The model predicts that the biotic interactions of trees do not increase stability of yield to biotic stress but they do improve yield overall.
 So if you introduce a stress even such as a pest outbreak, after it has ended yield falls to the same lower level with and without trees.
 However, year on year yield at harvest is generally higher in the presence of trees compared to without.